What is descriptive research?

-Descriptive research is defined as a research method that describes the characteristics of the population or phenomenon that is being studied.
-This methodology focuses more on the “what” of the research subject rather than the “why” of the research subject.
+Descriptive research definition: Descriptive research is defined as a research method that describes the characteristics of the population or phenomenon studied.
+This methodology focuses more on the “what” of the research subject than the “why” of the research subject.

-In other words, descriptive research primarily focuses on describing the nature of a demographic segment, without focusing on “why” a certain phenomenon occurs.
+The descriptive research method primarily focuses on describing the nature of a demographic segment, without focusing on “why” a particular phenomenon occurs.
 In other words, it “describes” the subject of the research, without covering “why” it happens.

 For example, an apparel brand that wants to understand the fashion purchasing trends among New York buyers will conduct a demographic survey of this region, gather population data and then conduct descriptive research on this demographic segment.
-The research will then uncover details on “what is the purchasing pattern of New York buyers”, but not cover any investigative details on “why” the patterns exits.
-Because for the apparel brand trying to break into this market, understanding the nature of their market is the objective of the study.
+The study will then uncover details on “what is the purchasing pattern of New York buyers,” but not cover any investigative information about “why” the patterns exits.
+Because for the apparel brand trying to break into this market, understanding the nature of their market is the study’s objective.

-The term descriptive research then, refers to research questions, design of the research and data analysis that would be conducted on that topic.
-It is called an observational research method because none of the variables that are part of the research study are influenced in any capacity.
+The term descriptive research then refers to research questions, design of the study, and data analysis conducted on that topic.
+We call it an observational research method because none of the research study variables are influenced in any capacity.

 Some distinctive characteristics of descriptive research are:

-- Quantitative research: Descriptive research is a quantitative research method that attempts to collect quantifiable information to be used for statistical analysis of the population sample.
-It is an popular market research tool that allows to collect and describe the nature of the demographic segment.
+- Quantitative research: Descriptive research is a quantitative research method that attempts to collect quantifiable information for statistical analysis of the population sample.
+It is a popular market research tool that allows us to collect and describe the demographic segment’s nature.